data-tonye/Investigate-tmdb-Movies-Dataset/README.md

 # Investigate-tmdb-Movies-Dataset
+Project 3 of the Udacity Data Analyst Nanodegree (DAND)

 # Project Description
 In this project, you will analyze a dataset and then communicate your findings about it.
 You will use the Python libraries NumPy, pandas, and Matplotlib to make your analysis easier.